Powel Crosley Jr.: Radio transceivers, gun turrets, and other products

 Also of significance were the many radio transceivers that Crosley's company manufactured during the war, including 150,000 BC-654s, a receiver and transmitter that was the main component of the SCR-284 radio set.
 The Crosley Corporation also made components for Walkie-talkie transceivers and IFR radio guidance equipment, among other products.
-In addition, Crosley's also manufactured field kitchens, air supply units for Sperry S-1 bombsites (used in B-24 bombers), air conditioning units, Martin PBM Mariner bow-gun turrets, and quarter-ton trailers.
+In addition, Crosley's also manufactured field kitchens, air supply units for Sperry S-1 bombsights (used in B-24 bombers), air conditioning units, Martin PBM Mariner bow-gun turrets, and quarter-ton trailers.
 Gun turrets for PT boats and B-24 and B-29 bombers were the company's largest military contract.

 Experimental military vehicles

 During the war, Crosley's auto manufacturing division, CRAD (for Crosley Radio Auto Division), in Richmond, Indiana, produced experimental motorcycles, tricycles, four-wheel-drive vehicles, and continuous track vehicles, including some amphibious models.
 All of these military prototypes were powered by the two-cylinder boxer engine that had powered the original Crosley automobile.
-Crosley had nearly 5,000 of these engines on hand when civilian automobile production ceased in 1942, and hoped to put them to use in his miniature war machines.

 One vehicle prototype was the 1942/1943 Crosley CT-3 "Pup," a lightweight, single-passenger, four-wheel-drive vehicle that was transportable and air-droppable from a C-47 Skytrain.
 Six of the 1125 lb Pups were deployed overseas after undergoing tests at Fort Benning, Georgia, but the Pup project was discontinued due to several weak components.
 Seven of the thirty-seven Pups that were built are known to survive.